qwang-big/Eier/README.md

 ```
 , where we created a weighted HPRD networks using the edge weights calculated from the PC1 of the genes.

-Afterwards, we create a list of top-ranked sub-networks with desired number, e.g., 15 sub-networks:
+Using random walk clustering, we got a list of top-ranked sub-networks with desired number, e.g., 15 sub-networks:
 ```r
 res$gs <- exportMultinets(g, 15)
 ```